jtanderson2/fortinet-sdwan-cli/README.md

 > NOTE: While we can see a number of ECMP routes in the outputs above, these are not used for path selection.
 That is the job of the SD-WAN rules, which are essentially intelligent policy-based routing rules.
 The job of the underlying BGP is to advertise all paths to all destinations (usually with little or no path manipulation) to give SD-WAN rules the ability to make routing decisions based on application, sla, identity etc. There must be a valid route to a given destination in the standard routing table for an SD-WAN Rule to take effect.

 ## Conclusion
-Manually configuring Fortinet SD-WAN via the CLI is great way to understand what is going under the hood.
-And CLI (or GUI) configuration without centralised management may also be enough for small production environments.
+Manually configuring Fortinet SD-WAN via the CLI provides deep insight into the underlying mechanics, and may also be enough for small production environments without centralised management.
 Of course the example in this article is very basic, with nothing in the way of intelligent application or identity based routing.
 However, this can be used as a basis for more advanced configurations with the SD-WAN Rules and Performance SLAs.

 ## Further Reading
 Check out this Fortinet repo for more advanced CLI and Jinja configurations that align with MSSP design patterns and best practices: